 Attractions in the surrounding area include the fascinating Ghost Towns of Kolmanskop and Elizabeth Bay.
-Kolmanskop is just a few kilometres away was abandoned in 1954 and has since been reclaimed by the desert sands.
+Kolmanskop, just a few kilometres away, was abandoned in 1954 and has since been reclaimed by the desert sands.
 Visitors need to obtain a permit to visit the town, but it is well worth it.
 This once prosperous diamond town is now a group of derelict buildings that the desert sand has essentially reclaimed.
 Only visited now by tourists and film makers.
-You can wander around the various buildings knee deep in sand and try to imagine what life was like back in the days of diamond fever!
+You can wander around the various buildings knee deep in sand and try to imagine what life was like back in the days of diamond fever.

 Luderitz Tailor made suggestions